NIEM/NIEM.github.io/json/index.md

 put NIEM JSON into practice.
 They are intended for:

 * Developers who know JSON but know nothing of NIEM or XML
-* Developers familiar with NIEM XML
-  - Who want a JSON version of an existing NIEM XML data exchange
+* Developers familiar with NIEM XML who need a JSON version of a data exchange
-  - Who only want to compare NIEM JSON with NIEM XML
-* Data scientists wanting to easily understand and wrangle their data sources
+* Data scientists wanting to understand or provide JSON data sources
-* Data stewards wanting to provide data sources that are easily understood and wrangled
 * Managers wondering if NIEM JSON is right for their project

 This is the starting page for learning about NIEM and JSON.
 Readers will